Importing/removing Butler Bot commands for legacy accounts

 2. Go to the command that you'd like to import, and then click the Import command icon.

-After you import the command, it will be moved to Butler in Trello, and the existing Trello card for that command will be archived to avoid duplication.
-The imported command will be performed by your account instead of the @butlerbot user.
+After you import the automation, it will be moved to Butler in Trello, and the existing Trello card for that automation will be archived to avoid duplication.
+The imported automation will be performed by your account instead of the @butlerbot user.

-You can view and manage the imported command in the Butler directory on the respective command tab— Rules, Calendar, or Due Date.
+You can view and manage the imported automation in the Butler directory on the respective command tab— Rules, Calendar, or Due Date.

-Note: Trello's built-in version of Butler supports editing of most imported Butler Bot commands.
+Note: Trello's built-in version of Automation supports editing of most imported Butler Bot commands.
 However, some imported Butler Bot commands may not be editable once imported.

-You can inspect the command in the Command Log by clicking the lightbulb icon in the upper-left corner of that command.
+You can inspect the automation in the Automation Log by clicking the lightbulb icon in the upper-left corner of that automation.

 Was this helpful?